Akuli/odotdot/docs/builtins.md

 more of them.
 The resulting [Function object](#function) is then set to `block`'s [definition scope] with the name from the string.

+When called, the function creates a new subscope of `block`'s [definition scope], and inserts the values of the arguments there as local variables.
+A `return` variable is also added with an initial value of `null`;
+its value is returned when the function exits.
+Note that `return` is just a variable, so `return = 123;` doesn't exit the function immediately like returning a value does in most other programming languages.

-If the resulting function is called with the wrong number of arguments, an error is thrown.
+If the function is called with the wrong number of arguments, an error is thrown.

-Unfortunately there's no way to return anything from a function defined in Ö yet :( I'll fix this eventually.
+Annoying and missing features:
+- The `return = value;` syntax sucks.
+I think it really should be a function call like `return value;` instead, and that should exit the function right away.
+- Functions don't have a `name` attribute or a nice `to_debug_string` yet, so debugging is painful.

+### lambda

+`(lambda "arg1 arg2 arg3" block)` returns a new function.

+`lambda` is like [func](#func), but it returns a function instead of setting it to `block`'s definition scope automagically.
+This also means that there's no function name in the string argument.

 ### if